Cult films are known for their dedicated and passionate fanbase. Some of these movies, in turn, come from a cult literary work.

 Bob Kane, Bill Finger, 1940

 Fight Club.
-The 1999 movie compared to the 1996 book
+Poster of the 1999 movie and cover of the 1996 book

 VS3